 Are you an anxious mom?
-If so, these Bible verses about worry and stress can help calm your fears.
+If so, these Bible verses about worry and stress can help put your fears into perspective.

 And these are only the minor things, really.